Who we are and what we do

 Academic advisors provide academic support to current Dalhousie University and King's students.
 We coach, support and guide students to set and meet educational and career goals.

-Academic Advisors can help you:
+Student Success Advisors can help you:

 - clarify your education and career goals

 - monitor your plan of study